 Toms River Attorneys

 Mediation is a much more personalized process than divorce litigation.
 Rather than having impersonal and strict guidelines determine various aspects of your divorce—including child support, equitable distribution of property, child custody, and alimony—you and your spouse can work together to find a resolution that’s best for everyone involved.

 How We Can Help

-When you choose our Family Law mediation lawyers, you will benefit from our vast experience and sound legal counsel.
+When you choose our lawyers, you will benefit from our vast experience and sound legal counsel.
 We act as strong advocates for our clients throughout the mediation process, helping to find solutions for even the most heated of disagreements.
 We conduct four-way meetings with all involved parties and attorneys, working towards mutually beneficial agreements whenever possible.
 We put the interests of our clients first and can even help you with extremely complex divorces and family law matters.
 If for some reason, mediation is not an appropriate approach for a given situation, we are prepared to aggressively advocate for you in the litigation process.